PRICE €749

 Seasonal/route-specific notes

-• Late May can still be cold/wet on ridges; pack warm layers.
+• Late May in Wales can still be cold/wet on ridges, pack warm layers.

-• Light scrambling and sustained rocky terrain on CMD Arete: good boots essential.
+• Light scrambling and sustained rocky terrain on steep ground, good boots essential.

 You may pay your deposit and balance using any lawful means.
 If sending money by electronic bank transfer then you will be responsible for covering the cost of the fees associated with the transfer, so that the company receives the full amount shown on your invoice, in the denomination shown on your invoice.